 Developers

 This is the no-code path through Zapier.
-If you want the underlying mechanics, the two actions call the OpenQR REST API — see getting started with the API and dynamic codes and scan analytics.
+If you want the underlying mechanics, every step calls the OpenQR REST API — see getting started with the API and dynamic codes and scan analytics.
 For where Zapier sits among the automation options, see QR codes in LLM apps and workflows.

 Connect your OpenQR account